Driving an AI-powered future, we use machine learning translation in this website.

 By adjusting the window and selecting the GPR diagram of the road section with a total length of nearly 2000 meters, the boundaries of the different layers of the road in this section can be clearly defined.
 Just like the growth of the tree trunk, these boundaries also record the historical information of the paving of the road.

-See more case studies and application notes about subsurface inspections and the GS8000 on our Inspection Space.
+See more case studies and application notes about subsurface inspections and the GS8000 on our Tech Hub.

 Related content